SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 **Publish / subscribe messaging**

 * The event bus supports **publishing messages**.
 Messages are published to an address.
 Publishing means delivering the message to all handlers that are registered at that address.
 This is the familiar publish/subscribe messaging pattern.
 * **Point to point** and **Request-Response messaging**.
-The event bus also supports point to point messaging.Messages are sent to an address.
+The event bus also supports point to point messaging.
+Messages are sent to an address.
 Vert.x will then route it to just one of the handlers registered at that address.
 If there is more than one handler registered at the address, one will be chosen using a non-strict round-robin algorithm.
 With point to point messaging, an optional reply handler can be specified when sending the message.
 When a message is received by a recipient, and has been handled, the recipient can optionally decide to reply to the message.
 If they do so the reply handler will be called.
 When the reply is received back at the sender, it too can be replied to.
 This can be repeated ad-infinitum, and allows a dialog to be set-up between two different verticles.
 This is a common messaging pattern called the request-response pattern.

 Let’s jump into the API